by Deb Wesloh

 In an interview with Dr. Robyn Scherber from the Mays Cancer Clinic in San Antonio in January 2020, she was asked what are some potential advantages of an MPN patient taking NAC?
 She said that it could potentially help with chronic inflammation and ROS, as well as symptom burden.

 Dr. Scherber was asked about any studies that have been conducted regarding NAC use with MPN patients.
 She stated that at this time, no studies had been conducted at this point with humans.
-However, the she referenced a recent study University of California, Irvine with JAK2V617F knockin mice that she said was very encouraging.(6)
+However, she referenced a recent study at the University of California, Irvine, with JAK2V617F knockin mice that she said was very encouraging.(6)